(917) 209-4801 [email protected]

 And no Foodie Gift Guide would be complete without a nod to being big-hearted!
 Do you have people on your list that don’t want a thing?
 Or they’d rather pay it forward and help others.
 Here are a couple options that fall into two groups: some charitable ideas that have to do with hunger, nutrition, and sustainable solutions, as well as some home-made culinary treats that show you are cooking with love.
 What about both?
 A gift to charity, with a little something yummy on the side?

 Kicking it off with a few home-made culinary treats.
-Ingredients and spice jars are both linked through my shop
+Ingredients and spice jars are both linked within each recipe post.

 Zesty spice rub